 Does loyalty have to be perfectly VIRTUOUS?

-This raises the important question whether judgments about the worth of loyalty are reducible to judgments about the worth of the associations to which loyalty is given or the legitimacy of what is done as a result of them.
+This raises the important question of whether judgments about the worth of loyalty are reducible to judgments about the worth of the associations to which loyalty is given or the legitimacy of what is done as a result of them.
 Does loyalty have any value independent of the particular object associated with which it is connected or is its value bound up exclusively with the object of loyalty?
 There is disagreement on this (paralleling disagreements about the obligation of promise-keeping).
 Some would argue that loyalty is virtuous or vicious depending on what is done out of loyalty.
 Others would argue that loyalty is always virtuous, though overridden when associated with immoral conduct.
 Consider the complicated case of a loyal Nazi.
 Ewin would argue that because a Nazi can be loyal, loyalty could not be a virtue, for the virtues are internally linked to the idea of good judgment.
-But of course the loyal Nazi might express that loyalty in a number of ways (as a husband and father, as a compassionate co-worker, or as a scourge of Jews) and in at least some of these ways loyalty would appear to function as a virtue.
+But of course, the loyal Nazi might express that loyalty in a number of ways (as a husband and father, as a compassionate co-worker, or as a scourge of Jews), and in at least some of these ways, loyalty would appear to function as a virtue.
 In the more interesting last case, a loyal Nazi is likely to cause greater harm than one who is not; on the other hand, were such a Nazi to be disloyal by allowing Jews who bribed him to escape, we might see him as deficient in his capacity to form close bonds.
 A disloyal Nazi seems to be doubly deficient.

 ANALYZING the CONCEPTUAL FRAMEWORK

-The diagram shows the relationship of the variables.
-A color code is designated so as to point what is expected from the two (2) major players in the research.
+The diagram shows the relationship between the variables.
+A color code is designated so as to point out what is expected from the two (2) major players in the research.
 RED represents the effort put forth by the pharma; BLUE represents the actions of client doctors; WHITE is the RESULT or resultant outcome of actions within the process.

-To effectively understand the flow of analysis of data and corresponding actions between players, the diagram is sub-divided into cluster groups thus segmenting the conceptual framework.
+To effectively understand the flow of analysis of data and corresponding actions between players, the diagram is subdivided into cluster groups thus segmenting the conceptual framework.
 This, the researchers believe, is vital to the discussions within the paper.

 Another concern in the segment is the perception of the pharma to client doctors.
 In negotiations, it is necessary to differentiate ASSUMPTIONS, FACTS, and PERCEPTIONS.
-As stated in the definition of terms, the concept of loyalty (being the end goal of the pharma) is self-defined.
+As stated in the definition of terms, the concept of loyalty (being the end goal of pharma) is self-defined.
 With this in mind, a pharma must never dwell on the idea that the wants and needs of client doctors are mere assumptions and perceptions but facts.
 Should a representative know the REAL wants and needs of a client doctor (whether they be ethical or unethical), DIFFERENTIATION would then be easy.
 Tailor-fitting the most appropriate approach to a target client doctor would be a walk in the park.
-This set up would increase the chances of securing loyalty or better yet, acquire complete loyalty of the target.
+This setup would increase the chances of securing loyalty or better yet, acquiring complete loyalty of the target.

-The client doctor’s definition of loyalty is or may be subject to the marketing approach then of the pharma.
+The client doctor’s definition of loyalty is or may be subject to the marketing approach of the pharma.
 This is highlighted in the following segment below which clearly illustrates the perception of the target in comparison to the effort put forth by the pharma represented by the actions of reps.